quintusdias/glymur/docs/source/introduction.rst

 information about OpenJPEG, please consult http://www.openjpeg.org.  glymur should be considered to be alpha-quality software.

-glymur tries to support reading (including all metadata) and writing of JP2 and J2C files.
+glymur tries to support reading and writing of JP2 and J2C files.
 Writing J2C/JP2 files is currently limited to images that can fit in memory, however.
+Of particular focus is metadata retrieval, such as XMP packets.

 There is some very limited support for reading JPX metadata.
 For instance, **asoc** and **labl** boxes are recognized, so GMLJP2